Helskov/GT7-Shaker-for-linux/README.md

 ### v1.31
 * **New Collision effect when hitting object like walls and other cars and etc.
 * **New refined ABS lockup detection with slider for Adjustable slip percentage of the tires
 * **New logic that reads "car on track", "load/processing" and in "In menu" flags from GT7.
-No more rumble in replays if you do not and middle sequences.
-Rumbe in replays and be enabled from general settings.
+No more rumble in replays or loading and etc. Rumble in replays can be enabled from general settings.
 * **Updated stability and bug fixes.